nhm-usgs/prms/README.txt

 PRMS version 5.2.0 is packaged for personal computers using one of the Linux or Microsoft Windows operating systems.
 An executable file compiled for 64-bit operating systems is provided.
-The Linux executable was compiled on a personal computer using gfortran and gcc compilers MinGW GCC-8.2.0-3 version.
-The Windows executable was compiled using the Microsoft Visual Studio 2019 Version 16.3.7, development environment and the Intel® Parallel Studio XE 2019 Update 5 Composer Edition for Fortran Windows* Integration for Microsoft Visual Studio* 2019 and Microsoft Visual C++ 2019 compilers.
+The Linux executable was compiled using the gfortran and gcc compilers (8.3.0 version).
+The Windows executable was compiled using the Microsoft Visual Studio Community 2019, Version 16.3.7 and the Intel Parallel Studio XE 2019 Update 5 Composer Edition and Microsoft Visual C++ 2019 compilers.
-Both executables were compiled on a personal computer with the Intel(R) Xeon(R) E-2186M CPU, running the Microsoft Windows 10 Enterprise, Version 1809, 64-bit operating system

 The source code and Linux Makefiles are provided to aid users in compilation on other computers.
 However, no support is provided for compilation.

-IMPORTANT: Users should review the file 'Release_notes_prms_5.2.0.pdf' for a description of, and references for, and changes that have been introduced into PRMS with each official release; these changes may substantially affect users.
+IMPORTANT: Users should review the file 'Release_notes_prms_5.2.0.pdf' for a description of, and references for, and changes that have been introduced into PRMS with each official release; these changes may substantially affect model results.

 Instructions for installation, execution, and testing of this version of PRMS are provided below.